eric-vo/mathworks-noise-suppression/README.md

 #### Run main.m to (add scripts/ to your PATH first):
 - Load the fine-tuned model
-- Noise our custom data samples
+- Noise our custom audio samples
-- Test the model on the custom noised samples
+- Test the model on the custom noisy samples
-- See the average correlation between the clean files and the denoised files
+- See the individual and average correlation between the clean files and the denoised files

 ## Project Steps
 ### Time Frame: 6/27/2025 - 7/18/2025 (3 weeks)